 mycophenolate mofetil may increase your risk of developing a serious and rare brain infection called progressive multifocal leukoencephalopathy (PML).
 Check with your doctor right away if you are having more than one of these symptoms: vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, and weakness in the legs.

-mycophenolate mofetil may increase your risk of developing a rare and serious virus infection called BK virus-associated nephropathy (BKVAN).
+mycophenolate mofetil may increase your risk of developing rare and serious virus infections, such as shingles, herpes, cytomegalovirus (CMV) infection, polyomavirus associated nephropathy (PVAN), and BK virus-associated nephropathy (BKVAN).
 The BK virus may affect how your kidneys work and cause a transplanted kidney to fail.
-Check with your doctor right away if you are having more than one of these symptoms: bloody urine; a decreased frequency or amount of urine; increased thirst; loss of appetite; lower back or side pain; nausea; swelling of the face, fingers, or lower legs; trouble with breathing; unusual tiredness or weakness; vomiting; or weight gain.
+Check with your doctor right away if you are having more than one of these symptoms: bloody urine, a decreased frequency or amount of urine, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble with breathing, unusual tiredness or weakness, vomiting, or weight gain.

 While you are receiving mycophenolate injection, and after you stop, do not have any immunizations (vaccines) without your doctor's approval.
 Mycophenolate injection will lower your body's resistance and there is a chance you might get the infection the immunization is meant to prevent.